Universal scaling of the velocity field in crack front propagation

 This behavior is well established for earthquakes and Barkhausen noise where events are well separated in time.
 However in most experimental systems, the driving velocity is finite, so that a subsequent avalanche is often triggered before the previous one stops.
 One of the standard propositions to define avalanches is to threshold the {\it global} velocity signal.
 However this kind of analysis raises important issues : If the threshold is too large, a single avalanche may be interpreted as a series of seemingly distinct events, while if it is too small subsequent avalanches can be merged into a single event~\cite{janicevic2016, bares2013, bares2019a, bares2019}.
 Hence disentangling avalanches becomes nearly impossible and accurately measuring critical exponents is then particularly challenging.
-Yet the local velocity signal displays two features which are a clear manifestation of the presence of avalanches (see in Fig.~\ref{Fig:Intro} the speed signal of two neighboring points extracted from a fracture experiment)~: (i) it is very intermittent in time, as it is close to zero for long periods and much larger than the mean velocity for short ones, and (ii) it displays strong correlations in space, as neighboring points often move together.
-Then an alternative method to define avalanches is to threshold the local velocity signal in order to establish the state (quiescent or active) of each point in the system~\cite{maloy2006}.
+An alternative method to define avalanches is to threshold the local velocity signal in order to establish the state (quiescent or active) of each point in the system~\cite{maloy2006}.
 The issue is then to decide wether two active regions separated in space and/or time do belong to the same avalanche or not.
 The latter problem is particularly severe when studying the propagation of cracks~\citep{tanguy1998, bonamy2008, bonamy2011, ponson2016} and wetting fronts \cite{roux2003, moulinet2004, ledoussal2009a} in disordered materials.
 In these systems the interactions are proven to be long-ranged \cite{rice1985, joanny1984} and quasi-static avalanches are spatially disconnected objects \cite{laurson2010}.
 Hence reconstructing avalanches from the resulting map of activity clusters remains very difficult, as for large systems there are active points at any time.